ofilangi/easySparql/paper.md

 # Statement of need

+[MetaboHUB](https://www.metabohub.fr/home.html) is a French national infrastructure dedicated to research in metabolomics and fluxomics, with the aim of providing an integrated platform for the study of metabolic pathways and networks.
+This initiative brings together a wide range of academic and industrial partners, including experts in analytical chemistry and bioinformatics, to develop cutting-edge technologies and methodologies for metabolomics research.
+One of the key objectives of MetaboHUB is to ensure data and software interoperability within the consortium.
+In this context, our working group "Creating FAIR resources for knowledge mining" aims to organize data and metadata in RDF format, as well as to structure consortium software products into web components, allowing for better reuse and integration of resources within the scientific community.
+Presently, this has led to the establishment of a specialized infrastructure aimed at harnessing knowledge bases.
+Within these resources, we provide the metabolic community access to a knowledge graph that delineates connections between chemical compounds and the scientific literature[@delmas_forum_2021].
+Additionally, we have introduced an expanded knowledge graph using a Bayesian framework, encompassing overlooked metabolites lacking annotated literature[@delmas_forum_2023].

+# Bioinformatics Linked Open Data

 Nowaday, the use of semantic web technologies into bioinformatics has become ubiquitous across all domains of life sciences[@wu_semantic_2014].
 Many bioinformatics resources is now organized according to the FAIR (Findable, Accessible, Interoperable, and Reusable) principles[@wilkinson_fair_2016], enabling efficient management and reuse of data in both research and industrial settings.
 This implementation was made possible by the standardized languages and protocols defined by the World [Wide Web Consortium (W3C)](https://www.w3.org/) such as the [Resource Description Framework (RDF)](https://www.w3.org/RDF/) which provides a versatile framework for representing data and knowledge in a machine-readable format and the [SPARQL query language](https://www.w3.org/TR/sparql11-query/) to exploit these data known as knowledge graphs.